Quinik/tessOCR_scanner/README.md

 `$ pip install pyzmq` <br>
 `$ pip install opencv-python` <br>
 `$ npm install` <br>
-(NodeJS and libzmq is required, check https://github.com/zeromq/libzmq for details)
+(NodeJS and libzmq is required, check https://github.com/zeromq/libzmq for details about ZMQ)

 2. Open a terminal window and start the NodeJS server with `$ node server.js`